 Range of Chinese Babax Pterorhinus lanceolatus covers most of south China as well as small parts of India and Burma.
 All three ssp. resident in China: lanceolatus southern Gansu and western Hubei across Red Basin in Sichuan and Chongqing to central Yunnan and northern Guizhou; latouchei southern Guizhou to Fujian; and bonvaloti western Sichuan, southeast Tibet, and northwest Yunnan.
-HABITAT & BEHAVIOR Open broadleaf evergreen forests (especially secondary forests), bamboo thickets, and hillside scrub, from 350-4265 m (1,150-13,990 ft.).
+HABITAT & BEHAVIOR Open broadleaf evergreen forests (especially secondary forests), bamboo thickets, and hillside scrub, from 350–4265 m (1,150–13,990 ft.).
 Usually in small parties.
 Forages in undergrowth, but mornings and evenings often seen on treetops, whistling loudly.
 ID & COMPARISON Long-tailed, boldly streaked brown babbler.
-Nominate has rufous-brown crown with thin white streaks; dirty-white lores, supercilium, and ear coverts; and dark chestnut malar stripe.
+Nominate has rufous-brown crown with thin white streaks, dirty-white lores, supercilium, and ear coverts, and dark chestnut malar stripe.
 Upperparts chestnut with white streaking.
 Wings and long, rounded tail pale brown.
 Underparts creamy-white with broad, long, chestnut streaking on breast sides and flanks.
 Juvenile buffier with fainter streaks and straighter bill.
 Race latouchei has a black malar stripe and is smaller; bonvaloti darker above and larger.
-BARE PARTS Iris yellow; bill arched, black; feet brownish-pink.
-VOICE Clear, loud, slowly enunciated four-note whistle, repeated over and over with pauses lasting about five seconds. — Craig Brelsford
+BARE PARTS Iris yellow.
+Bill arched, black.
+Feet brownish-pink.
+VOICE Clear, loud, slowly enunciated four-note whistle, repeated over and over with pauses lasting about 5 seconds. — Craig Brelsford

 Daniel Bengtsson served as chief ornithological consultant for Craig Brelsford’s Photographic Field Guide to the Birds of China, from which this species description is drawn.